PriyaSoneji/StockVisualization/README.md

 Requires a RobinHood Account.
 Used to test certain functionality of StockVisualizerRobin.
 ### StockVisualizerY
-Still in Progress.
-Uses the yfinance package.
+Has the most functionality.
+Uses the yfinance and yahoo_fin packages.
+Allows to track historical and current stock data.
+Displays Gainers, Losers, and Most Active Stocks.
+Can double click to view the stock in second stock area.
 ### Tester
-Used to test certain functionality of StonkVisualizer.
+Used to test certain functionality of StockkVisualizer.

 ## Setup
 * pip install -r requirements.txt